The startling insight is this, the vast majority of leaders fail to meet their strategic goals.

 Let’s clarify some basic terms.

-A picture of the world around us at a point in the future when we have consistently achieved the organisation’s purpose.
+A picture of the world around us at a point in the future when we have consistently achieved the organization’s purpose.

 The position we need to be in the market and the skills, systems and activities that get us, or keep us there.